xfortisfye/GCCF/08-lab.md

 # Lab 08-01: Cloud Monitoring: Qwik Start

 ## Overview
+Cloud Monitoring provides visibility into the performance, uptime, and overall health of cloud-powered applications.
+Cloud Monitoring collects metrics, events, and metadata from Google Cloud, Amazon Web Services, hosted uptime probes, application instrumentation, and a variety of common application components including Cassandra, Nginx, Apache Web Server, Elasticsearch, and many others.
+Cloud Monitoring ingests that data and generates insights via dashboards, charts, and alerts.
+Cloud Monitoring alerting helps you collaborate by integrating with Slack, PagerDuty, HipChat, Campfire, and more.

+This hands-on lab shows you how to monitor a Compute Engine virtual machine (VM) instance with Cloud Monitoring.
+You'll also install monitoring and logging agents for your VM which collects more information from your instance, which could include metrics and logs from 3rd party apps.

 ## Create a Compute Engine instance
 1. In the Cloud Console dashboard, go to Navigation menu > Compute Engine > VM instances, then click Create instance.